 Okay, if you know me, then you know that this is a topic I could discuss for days.
 However, I’ll just say with confidence that this won’t be the only post I make about this.
 For now, I mainly just wanted to apply this principle to something I’ve already discussed, as well as something that just recently happened.

 When my dad worked in real estate and was looking for clients, he would call people and deliver this nice long script he was given, word for word.
 Seems like that would be the answer right?
-Well, another guy, working in the same agency as my dad was outdoing everyone in sales.
+Well, another guy working in the same agency as my dad was outdoing everyone in sales.
 My dad asked him what his big secret was.
-What was he saying to people over the phone?
+What magic formula was he using?
+Here it is.
 When they answered the phone, he would ask one question.
 “Are you interested in selling your house?”
-Most of the answers are going to be “No”, so why spend anymore time with them on the phone when you could be calling someone else.
+If they said no, that was the end of the conversation.
 I mean seriously, if someone doesn’t want to sell their house, do you think you’re going to magically convince them that they should?
 Of course not.
 Practice sorting vs selling.

-So how does Voice123 fit into this?
 If you read my blog post, Voices.com vs Voice123…the BIG secret, then you know that it took me many auditions before I booked my first job on Voices.com.
 Besides my voice over technique not being great at the time, my skill of sorting hadn’t kicked in yet.
-I would do 2-5 auditions in a day and assume that was going to turn into something.
+I would do 2-5 auditions in a day and wait.
 At that rate, it took me right around three months to book my first job.
 What am I driving at?
-I just officially joined (got a premium membership) Voice123, have been on there right about a week and a half and have already booked my first job.
+I just officially joined Voice123 and booked my first job in a week and a half.
 What was the difference from then to now?
 Sorting.
-I don’t audition for every job that comes in, but every job within reason that I believe I can do, I’m going to give it my best shot.
+I don’t audition for every job, but if I’m fairly qualified, I’m going to give it my best shot.
 And once I audition, I don’t think about it again unless the client contacts me directly.

-So if you’re on a pay-to-play voice over site, my advice to you would be, submit an audition, then forget that you ever submitted that audition.
-If I told you that you would book a very nice paying job out of every 100 auditions that you did, but the only catch was, you HAD to do 100 auditions to get the job, how fast would you get it done?
+So if you’re on a pay-to-play voice over site, my advice to you would be simple.
+Submit an audition, then forget that you ever submitted that audition.
+If I told you that you would book a high paying job out of every 100 auditions you did, but the only catch was, you HAD to do 100 auditions to get the job, how fast would you get it done?
 Become a professional sorter!